Non-stop flights to Jakarta (CGK)

 Lion Air: year-round flights from Sanya (SYX).

-Shandong Airlines: year-round flights from Xiamen (XMN).
+Shandong Airlines: seasonal flights from Xiamen (XMN).

-Sichuan Airlines: year-round flights from Nanning (NNG).
+Sichuan Airlines: seasonal flights from Nanning (NNG).

 Xiamen Airlines (SkyTeam): year-round flights from Fuzhou (FOC) and Xiamen (XMN).